The Tonight Show Starring Johnny Carson: Guest hosts

+Impressionist Rich Little guest hosted 12 times during the 1970s and early 1980s.

-Sammy Davis Jr. guest hosted in April 1965, becoming the first African-American to host a talk show.
-Harry Belafonte guest hosted for a week in February 1968, and among Belafonte's guests were Robert F. Kennedy and Martin Luther King Jr., just months before both men were assassinated (King in April, Kennedy in June).
+Sammy Davis Jr. guest hosted on November 23, 1964, becoming the first African-American to host a talk show, and then guest hosted for a week in August 1966.
+Harry Belafonte guest hosted for a week in February 1968, and among Belafonte's guests were Robert F. Kennedy and Martin Luther King Jr., just months before both men were assassinated (King in April; Kennedy in June).

 On April 2, 1979, Kermit the Frog was guest host.
 In addition, many other Muppets appeared for skits and regular segments: Frank Oz voiced Fozzie Bear and Animal, while Jerry Nelson performed Uncle Deadly, a Vincent Price-inspired Muppet during a segment with the real Price.
 Richard Dawson guest hosted 14 times during 1979 and 1980, and was being considered as a full-time replacement should Carson have retired during his 1980 contract dispute with NBC.

-Carson's contract, that took effect in 1981, reduced his work schedule to three nights a week, 37 weeks a year.
+Carson's contract, that took effect in 1980, reduced his work schedule to three nights a week, 37 weeks a year.
 "Best of Carson" reruns aired on Tuesdays in the weeks that Carson was hosting new shows.
 Monday night shows and shows for most of the 15 weeks that Carson had off were hosted by guest hosts.
 Due to the frequent need for substitutes, starting in 1983 permanent guest hosts were hired in order to give the program more stability.
-The permanent guest hosts were Joan Rivers (1983–1986), then, after about a year where a wide range of guest hosts were used, Garry Shandling alternating with Jay Leno (1987–1988) and finally Leno alone (1988–1992) after Shandling left to focus on his Showtime series It's Garry Shandling's Show.
-Leno, who first guest hosted in 1986, would do so 333 times before becoming the next Tonight Show host in 1992.
-Though the concept of using "permanent" guest hosts was fairly strictly adhered to, occasionally illness or some other situation necessitated a substitute guest host, as when David Brenner filled in for Joan Rivers on October 31 and November 1, 1985, when Rivers's husband was briefly hospitalized.
+The permanent guest hosts were Joan Rivers (1983–1986), then, after about a year where a wide range of guest hosts were used, Garry Shandling alternating with Jay Leno (1987–1988).
+Shandling, who guest-hosted 37 times, left to focus on his Showtime series It's Garry Shandling's Show.
+This left Leno alone as the sole permanent guest host from August 1988 on.
+Leno first guest hosted in 1986, and would do so 333 times before becoming the next Tonight Show host in 1992.
+Though the concept of using "permanent" guest hosts was fairly strictly adhered to, occasionally illness or some other situation necessitated a substitute guest host, as when David Brenner filled in for Joan Rivers on October 31 and November 1, 1985, when Rivers' husband was briefly hospitalized.